cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 *"(invitation for) visitors to consider how everyday life is a subject of observation in which we all perform as our own micro-observatories, or ‘observatories of ourselves’.
 It asks us to reassess our roles as active citizens within a ‘surveillance’ culture,"*

 FACT is an influential art institution, and like similar organisations, it puts forward a strong rhetoric and remit for public service, engagement and access so thinking of it as a way of challenging domestic knowledge is important.
-I see much 'creative tech' exhibition work as the domestic end or *UX* of research; how it's actually experienced outside of the specialist knowledge networks of artists working in this field; much more so than it being an artform in a way.
+I see much 'creative tech' exhibition work as the domestic end or *UX* of research; how it's actually experienced outside of the specialist knowledge networks of researchers and artists working in this field; much more so than it being an artform in a way.

 ## Observation Culture